prathapc/AlgoDs/README.md

    we first check if the rightmost significant bit is the set bit using bit & 1.
    If not, we keep shifting left and checking until we find the bit that makes our AND operation yield 1

+5. Count set bits
+    Similar to above, find all set bits in given number. num & 1 gives 1 if right most bit is 1, then we right shift to check other positions.
+BTW rightshift by one is division by 2. while (n > 0) {
+        count += n & 1;
+        n >>= 1;
+    }

 How to represent -ve number?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Typically -ve integer gets stored in 2's compliment form.
-That means very first bit is used to represent the sign.
+That means very first bit is used to
-0 means +ve and 1 means -ve.
-remaining bits filled with 2's compliment
+represent the sign.
+0 means +ve and 1 means -ve. remaining bits filled with 2's compliment

+Ex1: (~(450)+1) gives -450

-Ex: 18 and -18
+Ex2: 18 and -18

-18 -> 0010010
+18 -> 00010010

 find ~ of the number

-  1101101
+  11101101

 add +1 for the outcome

   1101110

-add 1 to the most significant position

 so -18 => 11101110
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~